k0pernikus/timr-report-manager/docs/README.md

 Generating reports to easily and quickly forward them to external time tracking tools.

 Timr in its free version has the limitation to only track one activity.
-One can use the Notes annotation field as a "task descriptor" via `#`.
+One can use the Notes annotation field as a " task descriptor" via `#`.

 I have the use case to track my time both for: